 Automatic updates to anti-virus software is essential to ensure new viruses are caught in a timely systematic fashion.
 It is a systems administrator's responsibility to ensure anti-virus definitions are up to date.

 ePolicy Orchestrator (ePO) is a tool from McAfee allowing centralized management of antivirus software.
 Antivirus packages for desktops and servers can be installed and updated remotely, virus definition files updated on demand, routine or emergency virus scans scheduled, and security settings adjusted from a single location. ePO works with the McAfee corporate antivirus packages as well as those from Symantec.
 A small software package is installed on client machines, and those clients then contact an ePO server for antivirus software and updates.

 IT Services maintains a central ePO server on campus.
 Departments can request access to that server, and use it to maintain antivirus packages on their department-owned machines.
 There is no charge for this service at this time.
-Alternatively, the ePO software is available to departments through the ISU/McAfee site license.
+Alternatively, the ePO software is available to departments through the Iowa State/McAfee site license.